 It’s hard to find a draughtsman, painter, sculptor or street artist who hasn’t followed the example of artists from earlier periods.
-More often than not, works of art have been (partly) inspired by other works of art, it’s safe to say.
-In all its diversity, street art has not only been influenced by many other art movements, but is itself also full of references to art.
+More often than not, works of art have been inspired by other works of art, it’s safe to say.
+In all its diversity, street art has not only been influenced by many other art movements, but is also itself full of references to art.
 In most cases these citations are not hidden in the details, rather, they are so conspicuous that entire works of art function in and of themselves as art historic references.
 Sometimes it concerns a downright copy (see Caravaggio, Jan de Baen and Louise Bourgeois in the photo series below), but most of the time it’s an allusion to a famous master with a striking appearance (Rembrandt, Van Gogh, Dalí) or a famous painting (The Scream, the Mona Lisa, The Last Supper – all three of which have of course been parodied endlessly in pop culture already).

 Artist Reuben Dangoor photoshops London grime MCs into old paintings that look typically British.
 They’re humorous anachronisms that address a serious issue; power relations between people of different backgrounds and classes, now and in the past.
 Had the artist not chosen celebrities of colour, his paste ups wouldn’t have been half as remarkbale and potent.
 “I just started to combine a few of the stereotypical views of England and old school Britishness, with these guys - I think they’re flying the flag for the U.K. in a way that’s far more relevant”, Dangoor told Complex UK.